script-fu/script-fu.github.io/_posts/2023-03-27-AdjustmentLayers.md

 to update the mixer.
 Delete any layers you don't need and the mixer will still update, switch visibility back on the source group to see the original.

-The plug-in should appear in the Layer menu.
+The plug-in should appear in the Image menu.

 To download [**adjustment-mixer.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/adjustment-mixer/adjustment-mixer.scm)